Experts speak out about the need to amend Article 15 of the Draft Law on VAT

 Two or more taxes will not be refunded?

-The Draft Law stipulates in Clause 3, Article 15 on tax refund cases as follows: "Business establishments that only produce goods and provide services subject to a VAT rate of 5%, if they have input VAT that has not been fully deducted from VND 300 million or more after 12 months or 4 quarters, will be entitled to a VAT refund".
+The Draft Law stipulates in Clause 3, Article 15 on tax refund cases as follows: "Business establishments that only produce goods and provide services subject to a VAT rate of 5%, if they have an input VAT amount of three hundred million VND or more that has not been fully deducted after 12 months or 4 quarters, will be entitled to a VAT refund".

 With this regulation, businesses with only one VAT rate of 5% will be refunded, while businesses with two or more VAT rates will not be refunded.
 This makes businesses worry about unfair treatment for businesses with two or more VAT rates.

-According to the draft Law, enterprises will not be refunded in case there are 2 types of output VAT rates.
-This leads to the VAT amount not being refunded but being converted into a deduction, enterprises cannot account for it in the valid reasonable expenses because this is a receivable that is not clear when it will be collected, this amount of 100 billion VND per year will increase gradually over the years, causing difficulties for the cash flow of the enterprise.
-The consequence is that the cost and selling price of products cannot be reduced as expected, but there is also inequality when there may be other enterprises with only 1 type of tax rate of 5%, which is refunded.
+According to the draft Law, enterprises will not be refunded if there are two types of output VAT rates.
+This leads to the VAT amount not being refunded but being converted into a deduction, enterprises cannot account for it in valid reasonable expenses because this is a receivable that is not clear when it will be collected, this amount of 100 billion VND per year will increase gradually over the years, causing difficulties for the cash flow of the enterprise.
+The consequence is that the cost and selling price of products cannot be reduced as expected, but there is also inequality when there may be other enterprises with only one type of tax rate of 5%, which is refunded.

 Mr. Nguyen Van Duoc, Standing Member of Vietnam Tax Consultants Association.